-The partaking at the Memorial has nothing to do with a person's personal salvation, whether one looks forward to receiving everlasting life on a paradise earth, or is chosen by God to rule with Christ in his heavenly kingdom for the blessing of the subjects of the kingdom.
+A: Partaking of the bread and wine at the Memorial has nothing to do with whether one looks forward to receiving everlasting life on a paradise earth, or is chosen by God to rule with Christ as his "bride" in his heavenly kingdom, for the blessing of the kingdom's subjects.
 (John 3:16; 17:3; Rev. 5:9,10; 20:6) We all benefit equally from the ransom Jesus paid, as he said in regards to the cup which he passed to his disciples at the time he introduced the Memorial: "Drink out of it, all of you; for this means my 'blood of the covenant,' which is to be poured out in behalf of many for forgiveness of sins."
 (Matt.
 26:27,28) Jesus' death made the forgiveness of sins possible for everyone equally.
 The Scriptures tell us: "For just as in Adam all are dying, so also in the Christ all will be made alive."
 (1 Cor.
 15:22; Rom.
 5:6-12) The Memorial is about Jesus and remembering him, as he himself said: "Keep doing this in remembrance of me."
 (Luke 22:19; 1 Cor.
 11:23-26) This directive to remember Jesus in this way was meant for all his disciples.
 Paul was not present when Jesus instituted the Lord's evening meal, and neither were any of the other disciples in Corinth to whom Paul wrote regarding its observance, but they certainly were all obediently doing so; not in some ceremonial way like it is done among the Witnesses today, but rather as a meal, a "feasting together."
 1 Corinthians 11:33,34; 2 Peter 2:13.

 The Society's publications explain that the Memorial replaced the Passover celebration.